Healthcare onboarding best practices are the sensible way to stay ahead of what seems like a revolving door in today’s staffing environment.

 Use Technology to Improve New Hire Healthcare Onboarding

 Onboarding new employees in a medical facility is no small feat.
 On average, it can take up to eight weeks to ensure that all the necessary credentialing and training are in place for a healthcare new hire — a process that can be extended when you add the ideas above.
 But the time is well worth it.
-In addition to the healthcare onboarding best practices, take advantage of technology and automation.
+In addition to the healthcare onboarding best practices, implementing onboarding software with automation can make a big difference.

 Automate Healthcare Onboarding